denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

         addr -> linker.downcallHandle(addr, printfDescriptor)
     ).orElse(null);
 ```
 A method handle depends on a descriptor!
 Taking into account that both method handle and a descriptor should
 potentially be considered as static objects, we're eventually found ourselves in a situation when both of them aren't static any longer,
 i.e., must be created all time we need to perform a downcall.

 ### Advanced **MethodHandle** usage

-Let's do side-step and talk a bit about reflective access to a static member of a class which critical for further understanding varargs solution.
+Let's do a side-step and talk a bit about reflective access to a static member of a class which is critical for further understanding varargs solution.

 #### Reflective access to members of a class